Results from the first trial of a new COVID-19 vaccine technology show no short-term safety concerns.

 "The second advantage of a lower dose is the reduced likelihood of side effects.
 Finally, a low dose vaccine opens up the possibility of combining the COVID-19 vaccine with other vaccines.
 We may now need annual vaccines against COVID-19, and a lower dose makes combination with other vaccines, such as the flu vaccine, more feasible.”

 New trials begin as vaccine candidate updated

 In the trial, 192 participants aged 18-45 years received a variety of doses of the saRNA vaccine, at either four or 14 weeks apart.
 The results showed participants produced mixed responses.
 Some achieved good levels of neutralising antibodies, while others had very limited immune responses.

 The doses ranged from 0.1 micrograms to 10 micrograms of saRNA , with 87 per cent of people generating antibodies to SARS-CoV-2, the virus that causes COVID-19.
 For comparison, the Moderna and Pfizer mRNA vaccines have dosages of 100 and 30 micrograms, respectively.

 Side effects experienced by the participants were low, with the most common being chills and muscle ache, and there were no allergic reactions.

-The research team, who have submitted their trial data to a peer-reviewed journal, are now working on modifying the technology to produce a more consistent and strong response, even at very low dose levels.
+The research team are now working on modifying the technology to produce a more consistent and strong response, even at very low dose levels.
 They have recently started a new trial with an updated vaccine candidate designed to increase responses by enhancing the level of RNA expression.